Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

-The discussion in the preceding sections was intended to convey our central argument in an intuitive way.
-Since that argument seems to involve circular reasoning, some might object that it only establishes that our priors are inconsistent (see Appendix \ref{sec:app_B}).
-This would mean that that argument don't tell us anything about how valid its \textit{conclusions} are, just that the priors it relies on don't themselves establish those conclusions.
-Others might object that what we presented above is only a slight variant of other informal arguments that have been made before, e.g.~\cite{carroll2020boltzmann}.
+The discussion in the preceding sections may leave a sense of confusion.
+Many parts of the arguments recounted above involving the BB hypothesis might seem to involve circular reasoning.
+Such reasoning can only (!) establish that the priors it relies on are inconsistent.
+However, the fact that an argument engages in circular reasoning doesn't tell us anything about how valid its \textit{conclusions} are, just that the priors it relies on don't themselves establish those conclusions.
+(See~\cref{sec:app_B} for a Bayesian definition ``circular reasoning'', and an analysis of what it does and does not imply.)

-Another possible concern is that our argument was only semi-formal, relying on ``common experience''.
+Another possible concern is that the arguments are only semi-formal, relying on ``common experience''.
 However, in any investigation concerning foundational issues in thermodynamics, (like whether BBs accord with our present data records), if one does not use fully formal mathematical reasoning it is \textit{extremely} easy to subtly assume what one is in fact trying to prove.
 For example, that mistake is made in very many of the papers in the literature trying to prove the second law.
 Specifically, the analyses in many of these papers implicitly privilege the initial condition of a physical system (e.g., how it was set up) over its final condition (e.g., how it finishes).
-That asymmetry in how it specifies boundary conditions is ultimately the basis for the ``derivation'' of the second law.
-However, privileging the initial conditions in turn arises from the psychological arrow of time -- which it is commonly believed to be a consequence of the asymmetry of the second law.
+That asymmetry in boundary conditions assumed by those arguments is, ultimately, the basis for the ``derivation'' of the second law.
+However, our privileging the initial conditions in turn arises from the psychological arrow of time -- which it is commonly believed to be a consequence of the asymmetry of the second law.
 So such a supposed derivation involves circular reasoning.
 The same mistake of circular reasoning has also been made in many earlier investigations of the BB hypothesis.

 Fortunately, there is a formally rigorous framework that was recently introduced in the context of proving the second law specifically to avoid this mistake of circular reasoning~\cite{scharnhorst2024boltzmann}.
 In the rest of this section we build on that rigorous framework, to fully formalize our arguments concerning the second law and BBs in earlier sections.
 This formal rigor ensures that there are no ``gotcha's'' hiding in our central argument, and in particular that we do not implicitly assume the very thing we are trying to prove.
 This formalization also makes clear just how different our argument is from any that has previously been considered in the literature.